syncfusion-content/windowsforms-docs/WindowsForms/SfScrollFrame/UIAutomation.md

 ## QTP

-Refer to the [UFT/QTP](windowsforms-docs/blob/master/WindowsForms/Testing/UFT/Supported-Controls-and-Methods.md#SfScrollFrame) testing to test the UI with SfComboBox.
+Refer to the [UFT/QTP](/windowsforms/testing/uft/supported-controls-and-methods#sfscrollframe) testing to test the UI with SfScrollFrame.